 One of the easiest ways to bolster your child’s writing and reading comprehension is to add new words to their written vocabulary.
 There are many ways to do this; playing interactive language learning games is just one of them.

-What Are the Benefits to Playing Games with Vocabulary and Word Building Strategies?
+What Are the Benefits of Playing Games with Vocabulary and Word Building Strategies?

-Here are just 10 of the benefits to playing word games:
+Here are just 10 of the benefits of playing word games: